PelionIoT/ref-wem-firmware/docs/software.md

 ### Requirements

-To build the FOTA demonstration firmware, you need the following:
+To build the "firmware-over-the-air" (FOTA) example software, you need the following:

 1. A computer that you can use to host the GCC toolchain and environment necessary to build the firmware.
     * Operating System and architectures supported: